TZstatsADS/Spring2020-Project1-ttd2111/README.md

 Term: Spring 2020

-+ Project title: "Pop vs Metal: What are the differences in their lyrical changes and their sentiment?"
++ Project title: Pop vs Metal: What are the differences in their lyrical changes and their sentiment?
 + This project is conducted by Tram Duong

 + Project summary: This report is a guidebook with selected Q&A aims at finding out the insights and differences between Pop and Metal